agrana/free_personal_stack/01_Fork_and_Clone.md

 ## Step 1: Fork the Repository

 1. Go to [https://github.com/agrana/free_personal_stack](https://github.com/agrana/free_personal_stack)
-2. Click **"Fork"** in the top right
+2. Click **"Use this template"** in the top right
-3. Choose your account
+3. Choose repository name and add a description if you want.
-4. Wait for the fork to complete
+4. Wait for the template to finish creating.

 That's it.
 You don't need to clone anything locally.
 Everything runs from GitHub.